cryptape/nostr-binding/README.md

 The following dependencies are required for building the Scripts:

 * `git`, `make`, `sed`, `bash`, `sha256sum` and others Unix utilities.
 Refer to the documentation for your operating systems for how to install them.
 Chances are your system might already have them.
-* `Rust`: latest stable Rust installed via [rustup](https://rustup.rs/) should work.
+* `Rust`: Rust 1.75 installed via [rustup](https://rustup.rs/) should work.
 Make sure you have `riscv64` target installed via: `rustup target add riscv64imac-unknown-none-elf`
-* `Clang`: make sure you have clang 16+ installed, sample installtion steps for selected platforms are:
+* `Clang`: make sure you have clang 16+(18 is recommended) installed, sample installation steps for selected platforms are:
-    + Debian / Ubuntu: `wget https://apt.llvm.org/llvm.sh && chmod +x llvm.sh && sudo ./llvm.sh 16 && rm llvm.sh`
+    + Debian / Ubuntu: `wget https://apt.llvm.org/llvm.sh && chmod +x llvm.sh && sudo ./llvm.sh 18 && rm llvm.sh`
     + Fedora 39+: `sudo dnf -y install clang`
     + Archlinux: `sudo pacman --noconfirm -Syu clang`
-    + macOS: `brew install llvm@16`
+    + macOS: `brew install llvm@18`
     + Windows(with [Scoop](scoop install llvm yasm)): `scoop install llvm yasm`

 Run the following commands to build the Scripts: